trane-project/trane-music/courses/minor_scale/lesson_A/exercise_7/front.md

-What note is degree number 7 of the A minor scale?
+What note is degree number 7 of the A Minor scale?